mcorinne/stat386-projects/_posts/2022-09-13-beginners-git.md

 So, you're interested in learning git, but you don't know where to start?
-Here's some simple first steps!
+Here are some simple first steps!

 ### Step 1:
 #### Install git on your local machine